-Exercise normal precautions in Armenia.
+Reconsider travel to Armenia due to COVID-19.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

-Read the Safety and Security section on the country information page.
+Read the country information page.

 If you decide to travel to Armenia:

 Casualties continue to occur in the Nagorno-Karabakh conflict.
 Intermittent gunfire and occasional use of artillery systems, including land mines and mortars, result in deaths and injuries each year.
 Avoid roads near the ‘line of contact’ and roads near the international border between Armenia and Azerbaijan.

 The U.S. government is unable to provide emergency services to U.S. citizens in Nagorno-Karabakh as U.S. government employees are restricted from traveling there.

 Last Update: Reissued with updates to COVID-19 information.